Sophie's Journey - Chapter 2

 "Yes, Emma," Sophie whispered.
 "But I'm also happy to have a sweet daughter like you."

-Before dawn, she rose and walked to the small garden behind the cottage.
-Kneeling, she dug her fingers into the earth, feeling the cool grit and the life pulsing just beneath the surface.
-She didn’t pray for comfort or ease; she prayed for the strength to be as enduring as the Stones of Jelling and as relentless as the wind that swept across the North Sea.
-Standing, she wiped her hands on her apron, the dark soil leaving a map upon her white fabric, a testament to her resolve.
+Before dawn, she rose and stepped into the small garden behind the cottage.
+She knelt and pushed her fingers into the cool dirt, feeling the earth beneath her hands.
+She did not ask for comfort.
+She asked for strength, hoping to be as strong as the Stones of Jelling and as steady as the wind off the North Sea.
+When she stood, she wiped her hands on her apron.
+The dark soil left marks on the white cloth; she pressed on, undeterred, her determination evident in every mark left behind.

 ----------------------------------------------------------------------